 Dance To Health

-A pioneering older people's fall prevention dance programme combining evidence based physiotherapy with the creativity and energy of dance, with each session being coordinated by a professional dance artist to ensure that dance is at the center of each session.
-Dance To Health has helped hundreds of older people remain active and independent across the country and is now available to Norfolk residents free of charge.
+A pioneering older people's fall prevention dance programme combining evidence based activities with the creativity and energy of dance, with each session being coordinated by a professional dance artist to ensure that dance is at the center of each session.
+Dance To Health has helped hundreds of older people remain active and independent across the country and is available to Norwich residents via three local groups.